-If you struggle with day-to-day fears and anxieties, there are steps you can take to help you cope.
+If you struggle with day-to-day fears and anxieties, there are things you can do to help you cope.

 10 things you could do to deal with everyday fears are: